 Plockton village is an easy 20-minute walk from its railway station.

-Straddling the River Lossie on the south coast of the Moray Firth is the market town of Elgin, which is one of the easiest day trips from Inverness by train.
+The market town of Elgin straddles the River Lossie on the south coast of the Moray Firth.
 It is home to the lovely ruins of Elgin Cathedral, once rivalling St. Andrew’s as Scotland’s most important cathedral.

 Dating from the 13th Century, Elgin Cathedral is now merely a shell, but what a glorious shell it is.
 Don’t miss visiting the chapter house with its extraordinary octagonal ceiling.